Rishav-raj-github/Distributed-transactional-system-with-blockchain-consensus/README.md

 ## 🎯 Overview

-This project implements a **distributed trading system** that enables **secure, low-latency, real-time order matching** across multiple market participants using blockchain consensus mechanisms.
+This project implements a **distributed transactional system** that enables **secure, low-latency, real-time order matching** across multiple market participants using blockchain consensus mechanisms.

 The system is designed to:

 - ✅ Maintain distributed order books across a peer-to-peer network
 - ✅ Achieve high throughput with a **custom consensus protocol**
 - ✅ Perform **cross-chain trade settlement** using smart contracts